Case Study: Rail Communications – Custom Modem

-Each line has a central control room from where train information is continually broadcast over hard-wired links that runs alongside the tracks between each station.
+London Underground’s central control room is the point where train information is continually broadcast over hard-wired links that run alongside the tracks between each station.
 Receivers at each station pick up the relevant data from the system, pass it to a message routing system and ultimately on to the display drivers for the platform signs.

-BVM has supplied much of the message routing system, so, when the original modems were first declared obsolete by the original manufacturer, who then subsequently went out of business, it seemed as though it should be a relatively simple matter to design and manufacture an up-to-date replacement for the obsolete item.
-BVM's knowledge and experience of the system made the company the obvious choice to produce an up to date replacement for a 25 year old design.
-A wholesale replacement and update of the network was not an option because of the problems of limited physical access, safety requirements and the time required to obtain type and systems approvals meant that the availability of system spares was already causing difficulties.
-In addition to ongoing service requirements, a new project to implement platform signs on all stations throughout the London Underground network meant that another source of modems was imperative.
+A wholesale replacement and update of the network wasn’t an option because of the problems with limited physical access, safety requirements and the time required to obtain type and system approvals.
+And, a new project to implement platform signs on all stations throughout the London Underground network meant that another source of modems was imperative.

-When it came to designing an up to date replacement, in addition to replicating the electrical characteristics and noise rejection of the original units, a solid state implementation was required so that the modems could be physically downsized in order to be easily mounted within the message routing equipment already supplied by BVM.
-The new design would also provide two modems per unit so that hardware requirements in stations with multiple lines could be reduced and also provide a degree of built-in redundancy.
-Environmentally, the finished units are classified as Signalling and Telecommunications Apparatus and therefore need to meet the requirements of EN50121-4:2000 for EMC compatibility.
+In addition to replicating the electrical characteristics and noise rejection of the original units, a solid state implementation was provided, meaning the modem physically made smaller so it could be more easily mounted within the original (BVM supplied) message routing equipment.
+The new design also provided two dual channel modems per unit so that hardware requirements in stations with multiple lines could be reduced which provided a degree of built-in redundancy.

 The new design consisted of an input isolation transformer, an input amplifier, the filter network, a demodulator with an active RS232 output and ESD-protected RS232 transceivers.